 SECTION 2.3.
-The BOOSTERS may cooperate with the Parent‐Teacher‐Student Association (PTSA), other duly constituted organizations of the school and the community for the support and betterment of the Edison High School athletic program and the student‐athletes.
+The Athletic BOOSTERS may cooperate with the other duly constituted organizations of the school and the community for the support and betterment of the Edison High School athletic program and the student‐athletes.

 ARTICLE 3 ‐ MEMBERSHIP

-1. Regular Members shall consist of dues‐paying individuals or entities interested in the objectives of the BOOSTERS, willing to uphold its policies and subscribe to the BOOSTERS Bylaws.
+- shall consist of dues‐paying individuals or entities interested in the purpose of the Athletic BOOSTERS, willing to uphold its policies and subscribe to the Athletic BOOSTERS Bylaws.

 SECTION 3.2.
-Edison High School athletic student groups or organizations may appoint BOOSTERS members to represent them to the BOOSTERS.
+Edison High School athletic student groups or organizations may appoint Athletic BOOSTERS members to represent them to the Athletic BOOSTERS.

 SECTION 3.4.
-The BOOSTERS shall conduct an annual enrollment of members covering the period September 1 through August 31.
+The Athletic BOOSTERS shall conduct an annual enrollment of members covering the period August 1 to July 31.
 An individual or individuals may be admitted to membership at any time.
 The Board of Directors may consider discounted rates at specific times in the year.

-SECTION 4.1.
-General.
-The principal governing body of the BOOSTERS is the Board of Directors, which is comprised of all elected officers, the Director of Student Activities, and appointed BOOSTERS committee chairs.
-All members of the board shall hold a Regular membership in the BOOSTERS, except for the Director of Student Activities.
+The principal governing body of the Athletic BOOSTERS is the Board of Directors, which is comprised of all elected officers, the Director of Student Activities, and appointed Athletic BOOSTERS committee chairs.
+All members of the board shall hold a Regular membership in the Athletic BOOSTERS, except for the Director of Student Activities.